h2oai/sparkling-water/py/README.rst

 PySparkling
 ===========

 This section provides an introduction to PySparkling.
-To understand more about PySparkling, it's best to first understand H2O, Spark, and Sparkling Water.
+To understand more about PySparkling, it's better to understand H2O, Spark, and Sparkling Water first.

 What is H2O?
 ------------

-H2O is an open-source, in-memory, distributed, fast and scalable machine learning and predictive analytics platform that provides capability to build machine learning models on big data and allow easy productionalization of them in an enterprise environment.
+H2O is an open-source, in-memory, distributed, fast and scalable machine learning and predictive analytics platform that provides capability to build machine learning models on big data and enable easy productionalization of them in an enterprise environment.

-H2O core code is in Java.
+H2O core code is written in Java.
 Inside H2O, a Distributed Key/Value (DKV) store is used to access and reference data, models, objects, etc., across all nodes/machines, has a non blocking hashmap and a memory manager.
-The algoritms are implemented in a map reduce style and utilize the Java Fork/Join framework.
+The algoritms are implemented in the map-reduce style and utilize the Java Fork/Join framework.

-The data is read in parallel and is distributed across the cluster, stored in memory in a columnar format in a compressed way.
-H2O's data parser has built-in intelligence to guess the schema of the incoming dataset and supports data ingest from multiple sources in various formats.
+The data is read in parallel and distributed across the cluster, stored in memory in a columnar format in a compressed way.
+H2O's data parser has built-in intelligence to guess the schema of the incoming dataset and supports data ingestion from multiple sources in various formats.

-H2O's REST API allows access to all the capabilities of H2O from an external program or script, via JSON over HTTP.
+H2O's REST API enables to access all the capabilities of H2O from an external program or script, via JSON over HTTP.
 The REST API is used by H2O's web interface (Flow UI), the R binding (H2O-R) and the Python binding (H2O-Python).

-The speed, quality and ease of use and model-deployment, for the various cutting-edge supervised and unsupervised algorithms like Deep Learning, Tree Ensembles and Generalized Low Rank Models, makes H2O a highly sought after API for big data analytics.
+The speed, quality, ease of use and model deployment, for the various cutting-edge supervised and unsupervised algorithms like Deep Learning, Tree Ensembles and Generalized Low Rank Models, makes H2O a highly sought after API for big data analytics.

 What is Spark?
 --------------

-Spark is an open-source, in-memory, distributed cluster computing framework that provides a comprehensive capability of building efficient big data pipelines.
+Apache Spark is an open-source, in-memory, distributed cluster computing framework that provides a comprehensive capability of building efficient big data pipelines.

 Spark core implements a distributed memory abstraction, called Resilient Distributed Datasets (RDDs) and manages distributed task dispatching and scheduling.
+RDDs represents the first API for transforming data with Apache Spark and became essential building blocks for higher abstractions like Datasets and Dataframes (Datasets of Row objects).

+Datasets/Dataframes in contrast to RDDs track the schema of transformed data and offer faster execution in most cases due to the Tungsten memory representation and utilization of the Catalyst optimizer.
+Furthermore, Dataset/Dataframe API is very similar SQL of standard database engines, thus data engineers and scientists can learn the API very fast.

-An RDD is a logical collection of data.
-The actual data sits on disk.
-RDDs can be cashed for interactive data analysis.
-Operations on an RDD are lazy and are only executed when a user calls an action on an RDD.
+RDDs and Datasets/Dataframes represents distributed data that sits on disk.
+Any transformation applied on RDDs and Datasets/Dataframes is lazy and nothing is executed until a user calls an action on a given abstraction.
+RDDs and Datasets/Dataframes can be cashed in order to avoid multiple execution of the same sequence of transformations.

-Spark provides APIs in Java, Python, Scala, and R for building and manipulating RDDs.
-It also supports SQL queries, streaming data, MLlib and graph data processing.
+Spark provides APIs in Java, Python, Scala, and R for building and manipulating RDDs and Datasets/Dataframes.
+Spark also comes with libraries having capabilities to process streamed data, graph data and to apply basic ML algorithms.

 The fast and unified framework to manage data processing, makes Spark a preferred solution for big data analysis.